-It’s fun when your kids can help you make your won Halloween decorations.
+It’s fun when your kids can help you make your own Halloween decorations.
+This is an easy Halloween craft to make with your kids.
+It makes a great centerpiece for a Halloween party!
 I came up with this idea years ago and it was one of the crafts that I had published in Family Fun Magazine.
 At the time, it was owned by Disney, and it was fun to deposit checks from Disney in the bank. 🙂

 I usually did up several crafts and then sent them photos of them.
 If they liked one, I’d write up the directions and mail them the sample I made, if requested.
-Since I was making lots of crafts and not blogging back in those days, I didn’t take photos of every step, but they did!
-If you have trouble following the directions, scroll down to the link to the photos that were published in the magazine.
+Since I was making lots of crafts and not blogging back in those days, I didn’t take photos of every step.
+Disney used to have the article on-line, but unfortunately they don’t anymore.

 Tissue Box Haunted House with Tissue Ghosts Directions